When prophetic people should just know better

 A few reasons for this is that if it is wrong, terrible heartache can result.
 Sometimes with the issue of births is that it can open a prophetic person to announcing speculation as revelation.
 If your church is full of young couples, guess what?
 There are going to be some births!
 Funny how that happens!

 Just because people are friends doesn’t mean that they are going to be married either.
 If you really do feel that you have something to do with these ‘almost off limits’ subjects I encourage you to share them with your Church leadership.
-If you can’t do that then please hesitate and ask God for more wisdom as to what is the best way to share what you feel He has given you.
+If you can’t do that then please hesitate and ask God for more wisdom about what is the best way to share what you feel He has given you.

 Be careful hearts can easily be broken and take years to heal.